glennreyes/graphql-workshop/README.md

-# GraphQL for everyone
+# GraphQL for JS developers

-Welcome to the React & GraphQL workshop! ☀️
+Welcome to the GraphQL workshop! 🌈

-In this workshop we are going to build a Twitter Lite application with React & GraphQL.
+In this workshop we are going to build a Twitter Lite application with GraphQL & React.
 The workshop material is divided into following:

 - ⚙️ Setup GraphQL Server
 - 🍎 Define GraphQL Queries